suborbital/reactr/README.md

 ## WASM

 Hive has _very early_ support for WASM-packaged runnables.
-This is actively being worked on, as WASM is an exciting new standard that makes cross-language and cross-platform code just a bit easier :) See [wasm](./WASM.md) for details.
+This is actively being worked on, as WASM is an exciting new standard that makes cross-language and cross-platform code just a bit easier :) See [wasm](./WASM.md) and the [hivew toolchain](https://github.com/suborbital/hivew) for details.

 ### Jobs